yjs/yjs/README.md

 * [Skiff](https://skiff.org/) Private, decentralized workspace.
 * [Hyperquery](https://hyperquery.ai/) A collaborative data workspace for sharing analyses, documentation, spreadsheets, and dashboards.
+* [POXi](poxi.page) is a real-time collaborative application aiming to be a creative space where users can create their own "digital home".

 ## Table of Contents